gwafflar/chatACE/README.md

 #### Setup
-Get an OpenAI and HuggingFace API keys and write it in a .env file
+Get an OpenAI, an HuggingFace and a Replicate API keys and write it in a .env file (if missing , the associate Language Model will not be usable.)
 ```
 OPENAI_API_KEY='sk-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
 API_KEY_HuggingFace='hf_YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY'
+REPLICATE_API_TOKEN = r8_ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ'
 ```

 Install the requirements :